LBC Adult Alumni

 LBC Alumni has established the following programs that continue to give back to Blair County:

-In keeping with its Mission Statement, the Alumni of Leadership Blair County are committed to Community Service through Servant Leadership A new initiative was started in 2014, WeCare Blair County...Helping with the journey.
-A process was developed which allows for the presentation of a grant (s) to a non –profit organization (s) in Blair County in which a dues-paying alum volunteered.
+In keeping with its Mission Statement, the Alumni of Leadership Blair County are committed to Community Service through Servant Leadership.
+A new initiative was started in 2014, WeCare Blair County...Helping with the journey.
+A process was developed which allows for the presentation of a grant (s) to a non –profit organization (s) in Blair County in which a dues-paying alum volunteers.
 The amount is based each year on 10% of the treasury balance.
-Since the LBC program was celebrating their 20th Anniversary in 2014 it was decided that $2,000 would be awarded.
-Three organizations were awarded grants at the LBC graduation ceremony.

 Since 2011, LBC Alumni has assisted the Greater Altoona Economic Development Corporation with the Spirit of Christmas Parade in Downtown Altoona.
 Alumni are involved in the staging of the parade divisions and then help with crowd control for everyone’s safety.